scala/scala/spec/06-expressions.md

 The expression $e$ may be omitted.
 The return expression `return` is type-checked and evaluated as if it were `return ()`.

-Returning from the method from withing a nested function may be implemented by throwing and catching a `scala.runtime.NonLocalReturnException`.
+Returning from the method from within a nested function may be implemented by throwing and catching a `scala.runtime.NonLocalReturnException`.
 Any exception catches between the point of return and the enclosing methods might see